Azure/lza-oracle/docs/wiki/ANSIBLE.md

 # Using ansible to configure OracleDB & ASM

+Now that the required infrastructure is allocated on Azure, it is time to install & configure the Oracle DB via ansible.

 On the compute source running Ubuntu, follow the steps given below:

 1. Switch to the following subdirectory: